sylhare/Type-on-Strap/_contents/R.md

 [Data Camp: Data Scientist with R Career Track](https://www.datacamp.com/tracks/data-scientist-with-r) - Over 23 interactive tutorials for all things data science in R!
 DataCamp offers some free courses but most require a premium account for $29 per month.
 If you're okay with paying for high-quality courses and don't want to search around for different guides, DataCamp has everything in one place.

+[UC Business Analytics with R](http://uc-r.github.io/) - University of Cincinatti's Business School has an excellent set of tutorials for all things R, produced by @bradleyboehmke.
+Includes everything from an intro bootcamp to predictive analytics with machine learning.

 ## Beginner's Guides
 [Udemy: R Programming A-Z](https://www.udemy.com/r-programming/) - Interactive video course from the SuperDataScience Team for basic programming in R. Usually $12 for the complete course (Udemy has "sales" almost every day and lots of great courses).